-- Acts as a mold - some of our body parts are made either exclusively or almost exclusively from cartilage, for example, the external parts of our ears.
+- Some body parts are made almost entirely of cartilage, for example, the external parts of our ears.

-- The formation of bones - when we are young children the ends of our long bones are made of cartilage, which eventually turn into bones.
+- In children, the ends of the long bones are made of cartilage, which eventually turns into bone.

-However, unlike other types of tissue, cartilage does not have a blood supply.
-Blood cells help repair tissue damage by diffusion.
-Consequently, damaged cartilage takes much longer to heal, compared to other tissues in our body which have a blood supply.
+Unlike other types of tissue, cartilage does not have a blood supply.
+Because of this, damaged cartilage takes much longer to heal, compared with other tissues that are supplied by blood.

 There are three types of cartilage:

-- Elastic cartilage: also known as yellow cartilage is the most springy and supple type of cartilage.
-This type of cartilage makes up the outside of the ears, some of the nose, the larynx, and also the epiglottis.
+- Elastic cartilage (yellow cartilage) - the most springy and supple type of cartilage.
+Elastic cartilage makes up the outside of the ears and some of the nose.

-- Fibrocartilage: the toughest type of cartilage, and it is able to withstand heavy weights.
-It is found between the discs and vertebrae of the spine and between the bones in the hips and pelvis.
-It is the only type of cartilage that contains type I collagen in addition to the normal type II.
+- Fibrocartilage - the toughest type of cartilage, able to withstand heavy weights.
+It is found between the discs and vertebrae of the spine and between the bones of the hip and pelvis.

-Elastic cartilage, fibrocartilage and hyaline cartilage can all suffer damage.
-For example, a slipped disk is an example of fibrocartilage damage, while a hard whack on the ear can cause elastic cartilage damage - hence the term cauliflower ear.
+Elastic cartilage, fibrocartilage, and hyaline cartilage can all be damaged.
+For example, a slipped disk is a type of fibrocartilage damage, while a hard impact on the ear can cause elastic cartilage damage.

-When cartilage in a joint, such as the knee joint is damaged, the consequences can be severe pain, inflammation and some degree of disability - this is known as articular cartilage damage (damage to the cartilage in a joint).
-According to the NIH (National Institutes of Health), USA, one third of US adults aged over 45 suffer from some kind of knee pain.
+When cartilage in a joint is damaged, it can cause severe pain, inflammation, and some degree of disability - this is known as articular cartilage.
+According to the NIH (National Institutes of Health), one-third of American adults aged over 45 suffers from some type of knee pain.